jdieg0/coronavirus-dresden/README.md

     */5 * * * * /root/bin/coronavirus-dresden/venv/bin/python /root/bin/coronavirus-dresden/collect.py --log --archive-json

+If you just want to routinely save new published JSON files and are not interested in saving the data to InfluxDB, you can do this by typing:

+    python collect.py --skip-influxdb

 ### Command line arguments

 To display all data collection options, type: